snehilvj/dmc-docs/docs/accordion/accordion.md

 ##### Interactive Demo

-.. exec-block::docs.accordion.interactive
+.. exec::docs.accordion.interactive
     :prism: false

 ##### Simple Example

 This is a basic example showing how you can use accordion.
 You can also pass a `description` along with the `label`.

-.. exec-block::docs.accordion.simple
+.. exec::docs.accordion.simple

 ##### Customizing Icons

 You can customize icons in your accordion with `icon`, `iconSize` and `iconPosition` props.

-.. exec-block::docs.accordion.default
+.. exec::docs.accordion.default

 ##### Callbacks and State Management

 A `state` is associated with each Accordion component.
 Click on any section to see how it looks.

-.. exec-block::docs.accordion.state
+.. exec::docs.accordion.state

 ##### Multiple Items

 Pass `multiple=True` flag to allow opening multiple items.

-.. exec-block::docs.accordion.multiple
+.. exec::docs.accordion.multiple

 ##### Gallery

-.. gallery-block::docs.accordion.icons
+.. gallery::docs.accordion.icons
     :center: false
     :label: Customizing accordion with icons